zhangyi733/app-service-rag-openai-ai-search-python/sample-docs/contoso-faq.md

 Contoso smartphones receive guaranteed software updates for 5 years from the launch date of the device.
 This includes both security patches and major operating system upgrades.

 ### Are Contoso products environmentally friendly?
-Yes, Contoso Electronics is committed to sustainability.
+Yes, Contoso, Ltd. is committed to sustainability.
 Our products use recycled materials where possible, and we've eliminated plastic from our packaging.
 Our manufacturing facilities are powered by 85% renewable energy, and we have a goal to be carbon neutral by 2030.

 ### Do Contoso laptops come with pre-installed software?
 Contoso laptops come with our Contoso OS operating system pre-installed.
 We don't include unnecessary third-party software.
 Basic productivity tools such as Contoso Office Suite are included with a 1-year subscription.